Best Cheap Health Insurance in Minnesota (2026)

 Silver plans are best if you have average medical needs, like a manageable health condition, taking a moderately priced medication or going to routine doctor visits.
 These plans give you a good balance of affordable rates and good coverage.

-Bronze plans: Best for young, healthy people with savings
+Bronze plans: Best for young, generally healthy people with savings

 Bronze health policies have the cheapest monthly costs, but they require you to pay for a large part of your medical bills.
 If you are young or healthy, the cheap rates of a Bronze plan could save you money.
 Plus, you'll get free preventive care, and the plan will protect you from very high costs if you have a major illness or injury.
 Just make sure you have emergency savings in case something serious happens.